 Promoting events on LinkedIn (LinkedIn events): what you need to know!

 You have several ways to promote your LinkedIn events:

 - You can have a communication strategy through useful posts,

 - send personalized messages,

-- find the emails of your targets on LinkedIn and use cross-channel.
+- find the emails of your targets on LinkedIn and use a cross-channel strategy.

 LinkedIn events: best practices!

-The best way to manage your promotion on LinkedIn is already to make the visuals and the presentation of LinkedIn events! (your target audience must recognize themselves and know what they can learn).
+The best way to manage your promotion on LinkedIn is to make the visuals and the presentation of LinkedIn events! (your target audience must recognize themselves in your content and know what they can learn).
 Then you have to be able to find your target on the network.🎯